Skip to main content

 Australia 6 1 Cadets must be 18 to attend

-Netherlands 2 1 Cadets must be 18 to attend
+Belgium 2 1 Cadets must be 18 to attend

-New Zealand 2 1
+New Zealand 2 1 Cadets must be 18 to attend

-United Kingdom 10 2 Cadets must be 18 to attend
+United Kingdom 20 2 Cadets must be 18 to attend

 NOTES:

-All participants are required to provide proof of valid health insurance policy for international travel and seperate valid travel insurance policy.
+All participants are required to provide proof of valid health insurance policy for international travel and separate valid travel insurance policy.
 These policies are at the participant's expense.
 More information will be provided to those accepted to the Exchange.

 A Visa or Electronic Transfer Authorization may be required to enter these countries.
 This cost is the participant's responsibility.